shibdib/API-Registration-Mod-Revisited/README.md

 ```
 1. Install a clean version of phpBB 3.0.14 and AUTOMOD

-2. Download the latest release as a .zip and install using AUTOMOD
+2. Download the latest FULL release as a .zip and install using AUTOMOD

 3. Clear forum cache